 Tips for Choosing

 1) Assessment of durability, budget, and performance – It is extremely important to consider these three factors budget, durability and performance while deciding upon your choice of a band saw blade.
 The most optimal solution would be to ensure getting the blade that offers lowest cost cut while keeping moderate levels of finish thereby leading to sustained productivity and profitability.
 You would also need to decide on whether you would want a dedicated blade for a specific type of cut or a blade that would provide for multiple cutting applications.

 2) Blade Impact – It is extremely important to understand the significance of blade impact and the effect it has on a blade.
 When cutting an object, the blade receives an initial impact shock upon coming into contact.
 Post that it is consistent in terms of direction and intensity and there is a constant amount of stress on the teeth which is unchanged throughout the cut.
 The blade’s durability is thus based on its resistance to wear and this is largely based on three things – tooth geometry, hardness, and rake angle.

 3) Determine materials to be cut – Most band saw blades are bimetallic i.e. they are alloys of different materials.
-It is for this reason that these blades can cut through steel and other strong metals and yet not break or lose sharpness.
+It is for this reason that these blades can cut through steel and other strong metals and yet not break or lose sharpness just like a fillet knife.
 These blades thus are stronger than the traditionally used non-bimetallic blades.
 Some bimetal blades are coated with titanium nitride which makes them optimum for custom applications.
 There are also bimetallic blades which can work in hotter temperatures without losing strength and rigidity.